LOADING ...

 Bắt đầu làm bài nào

-Zipped up my parka, joined the of marchers
+Zipped up my parka, the procession of marchers

 In my like, "is this awkward?